omerrguzel/Dear-Diary/README.md

 ## About The Project

 Dear Diary is a simple application which lets you write daily thoughts/ideas/memories.
-This project also includes 2 assignments of the 3rd week of Patika-FMSS bootcamp.
+This project also includes 3rd week assignments of Patika-FMSS bootcamp.

 ## Preview